github/government.github.com/readme.md

 # Jekyll Auth

-*A simple way to use Github Oauth to serve a protected jekyll site to your organization*
+*A simple way to use Github Oauth to serve a protected jekyll site to your GitHub organization*

+## The problem

+[Jekyll](http://github.com/mojombo/jekyll) and [GitHub Pages](http://pages.github.com) are awesome, right?
+Static site, lighting fast, everything versioned in Git.
+What else could you ask for?

+But what if you only want to share that site with a select number of people?
+Before, you were SOL.
+Now, simply host the site on a free, [Heroku](http://heroku.com) Dymo, and whenever someone tries to access it, it will oauth them against GitHub, and make sure they're a member of your Organization.
+Pretty cool, huh?

 ## Requirements